Lewis Cass (footballer): Grimsby Town

 On 9 July 2024, Cass signed a two-year contract with League Two club Grimsby Town.
 Head coach David Artell said he "had a longstanding interest in Lewis" and had tried to sign him in the January transfer window.
 He made his competitive debut for the club in a 1–0 away defeat to Fleetwood Town on the opening day of the season.
 Cass scored his first goal for the club as a substitute in a 3–2 victory over Carlisle United on 28 September.
 He played 31 games in the 2024–25 campaign, including 18 league starts.

 Harrogate Town

 On 2 June 2025, Cass joined League Two club Harrogate Town on a permanent transfer after his contract with Grimsby was ended by mutual consent.
 Having secured Cass to a two-year deal, Head of Recruitment Lloyd Kerry said that he and manager Simon Weaver had tried to sign him previously and had been monitoring him ever since.
+Cass struggled with injuries throughout the 2025–26 season, which culminated in relegation for the club.